JBSVA/blue-team-labs/phishing-investigation/investigation-1.md

 - The combination of Office 365 branding and voicemail lure aligns with known phishing TTPs in Threat Intelligence reports.

 ## Verdict
-Malicious / Benign / Suspicious
+Malicious

 ## Recommended Response Actions
-- User notification:
+- User notification: Advise the user not to open the attachment or click any links, and confirm no credentials were entered.
-- Blocking actions:
+- Blocking actions: Block the malicious URL and attachment at the email gateway and endpoint security solutions.
-- Escalation required:
+- Escalation required: Escalate to Tier 2 SOC analyst or Incident Response team for further investigation and reporting.